ggokoglann/2023-Year-Of-Swift/README.md

 16.01.2023_
 32.Day of the 100 days of swift and today was the consolitaion day for last 3 projects, and there was a challenge of making an app from scrath. so i made my first app without any help, i just looked my old projects codes when i struggle.

+17.01.2023_
+Today was the 33.day of the 100 days of swift challenge and today i started the project 7. learned a new thing called json today and it is short for javascript object notation wich is. a data transfer method. in project 7 we are getting the data from the source and showing it on a tableview and detail view.